russtoku/uipa/docs/Roadmap.md

 version supported for Django 1.11.29).
 - **04/28/2024:** Started.

-### Next steps

-See the sections below the ROADMAP for more details.

-- Upgrade to Python 3.10 and Django 4.2.
-- **7** (*Figure out deployment for production*) can be put on hold for a while.

 ## ROADMAP

-  1. Upgrade Django to 1.11.29 (LTS; last version to support Python 2.7) with Python 2.7.15.
+  1. ✅ Upgrade Django to 1.11.29 (LTS; last version to support Python 2.7)
+     with Python 2.7.15.
      - **Completed:** 10/03/2024
         - Can't add public bodies in Admin site.